curl/curl/docs/libcurl/libcurl-tutorial.md

 combine with CURLOPT_NOBODY(3).
 If this option is set, no actual file content transfer is performed.

-## FTP Custom CUSTOMREQUEST
+## FTP Custom CURLOPT_CUSTOMREQUEST

 If you do want to list the contents of an FTP directory using your own defined FTP command, CURLOPT_CUSTOMREQUEST(3) does just that.
 "NLST" is the default one for listing directories but you are free to pass in your idea of a good alternative.

 # Cookies Without Chocolate Chips

 In the HTTP sense, a cookie is a name with an associated value.
 A server sends the name and value to the client, and expects it to get sent back on every subsequent request to the server that matches the particular conditions set.
 The conditions include that the domain name and path match and that the cookie has not become too old.

 In real-world cases, servers send new cookies to replace existing ones to update them.
 Server use cookies to "track" users and to keep "sessions".